 - Debt & Taxes

 - Getting to Price Per Share

 The course covers advanced valuation techniques used for thorough modeling of a firm's value.
 The aim is to provide students with advanced knowledge and in-depth understanding of the concepts behind fundamental value, and the underlying assumptions in order to sensibly apply their existing theoretical understanding of valuation.
 The course will be relevant for students seeking a career in equity research, investment banking, management consulting, and larger corporations in Norway and internationally.

 Upon completion of the course, the candidate shall:

-- have obtained an advanced and integrated understanding of fundamental drivers of value, and valuation techniques.
+- have obtained an advanced understanding of fundamental drivers of value

 - have implemented and understood the use of this knowledge in practical settings.